donkirkby/donimoes/docs/new_rules.md

 ### Playing Dominoes
 On the first turn, play any domino you like.
 On each turn after that, you must play a domino so that at least one of its numbers is adjacent to a matching number on a domino that was already played, and isn't covered.
+For example, the 36 domino can be added as shown, because the 3 matches its neighbour.

+    2|3 3
+        +
+    2 4 6
+    - -
+    5 5

+In this example, the 46 cannot be added in this position, but it could be flipped to make the 4 match its neighbour.

+    2|3 4
+        *
+    2 4 6
+    - -
+    5 5

+You don't have to match along the long side, you could also play it like this.

+    2|3

+    2 4 4+6
+    - -
+    5 5

-If there are no numbers uncovered at the start of your turn, you lose.
+If there are no numbers uncovered at the start of your turn, play a domino so that at least one of its numbers is adjacent to a covered number (they don't have to match).
 If none of your dominoes match the available numbers, reveal two of your hidden dominoes, and draw one more, keeping it hidden from the other players.
 If you still can't play, repeat until you can.
-If you still can't play when there are no more dominoes to draw or when you don't have two hidden dominoes, you lose.
-Leave any revealed dominoes face up.
+If you still can't play when there are no more dominoes to draw or when you don't have two hidden dominoes, reveal all of your hidden dominoes, and pass your turn.
+Leave any revealed dominoes face up until you play them.

+If you have fewer than four dominoes, draw a domino and keep it hidden from the other players.

 ### Playing Tetrominoes
 After playing a domino, see if you can play a tetromino.
-It must cover at least one number on the domino you just played, and the rest of it must cover numbers that match one of the numbers on the domino you just played.
-Also, two of your tetrominoes can't be right next to each other.
-(Diagonal is OK.)
+It must cover one or both numbers on the domino you just played, it can't hang off the edge of the dominoes, and it can't cover any numbers different from the ones on the domino you just played.
+Also, two tetrominoes of the same colour can't be right next to each other.
+(Diagonal is allowed.)

+For example, if you just played the 46 domino, you could play an L-shaped tetromino on the 4, 4, 4, and 6 numbers.

+    2|4

+      4 4+6
+      -
+      5

 With 2 or 4 players, if you have a light token, you must play tetrominoes with the light side up.
 If you have a dark token, you must play with the dark side up.
 With three players, all players play tetrominoes with the light side up, and then place one of their tokens on the tetromino.

+With 4 players, after a tetromino is played, the two opposing players can each take a domino from their hand, and give it to their partner.
+This is useful if you have two dominoes that will work well together.
+However, you can't tell your partner how to play it.

 ### Game End
 With 2 or 4 players, the game ends when one player or team plays four tetrominoes and wins.
 With 3 players, the game ends when one player plays three tetrominoes and wins.

-Otherwise, a player can lose by being unable to play, either because there are no numbers to match or because none of the dominoes match the available numbers.

-With 3 players, a player who leaves no numbers uncovered wins the game.
-If a player doesn't have any matching numbers and can't draw any, they are eliminated and the other two players continue without them.

 ### Variant
 Tournament play is a series of games until one player wins seven points.
-One point for each tetromino, plus a bonus point if your opponent is unable to play.
+One point for each tetromino.

 ## The Adding Puzzle's Goal ##